Breaking the Computer Buying Cycle

 Like me, you like to have multiple software applications running or multiple internet browser windows open simultaneously, utilizing greater computer resources.
 The more resources you use, the slower the computer will run.

 This is a constant problem in computing because computer technology doubles roughly every 18 months.
-In demand for more feature-rich software applications, software developers create more resource-consuming software programs.
-To meet the increased demands of software, computer manufacturers continue to build faster, more expensive computers.
-In my opinion, this is a vicious cycle where to maintain a fast and enjoyable computing experience; the computer user is forced to go out and buy a new computer every few years.
+In demand for more feature-rich software applications, developers create more resource-consuming software programs.
+Computer manufacturers continue to build faster, more expensive computers to meet the increased needs of software.
+In my opinion, this is a vicious cycle where to maintain a fast and enjoyable computing experience, the computer user is forced to go out and buy a new computer every few years.

-Fortunately for me, I have never had to worry about that problem.
+Fortunately, I have never had to worry about that problem.
 I am a certified computer professional and have been building and repairing computers for over 15 years.
-When I want a faster computer, I do not go out and buy a new expensive computer.
-I have learned how to break the new computer buying cycle by upgrading my computer.
+When I want a faster computer, I do not go out and buy a new expensive one.
+I have learned how to break the cycle of buying a new one by upgrading my computer.
 By upgrading my computer rather than buying a new one, I can make myself a faster computer at a fraction of the cost.

-You can break the computer buying cycle too, and you do not have to be a computer professional like me to do it.
-You only need to know a few things about computers, be handy with a screwdriver and be able to follow a few simple instructions.
-Still, before you begin to think about upgrading your computer, it might be important to get a brief overview of how a computer works.
+You can break the computer buying cycle, too, and you do not have to be a computer professional like me.
+You only need to know a few things about computers, be handy with a screwdriver, and be able to follow a few simple instructions.
+Still, before you consider upgrading your computer, getting a brief overview of how a computer works might be important.

 Computer Basics

 Computers are made up of a combination of hardware and software working together.
-When you aren’t familiar with how a computer functions, then it can seem very complex.
+It can seem very complex when you aren’t familiar with how a computer functions.
 You can reduce that complexity once you understand how a computer works at a basic level.

 At its most basic level, a computer receives input and produces output.
-A computer receives input through input devices such as the keyboard and mouse (hardware).
-Every time we click the mouse on a link or move the mouse across the screen, we give the computer input or an instruction to do something.
+A computer receives information through input devices such as the keyboard and mouse (hardware).
+Whenever we click the mouse on a link or move the mouse across the screen, we give the computer input or instructions to do something.

 The computer receives the input as an electronic signal created by the mouse click or keystroke on the keyboard.
-This signal is transmitted through the computer and is converted into digital data where it can be interpreted as an instruction by the operating system, software application, or game. (software)
+This signal is transmitted through the computer and converted into digital data, whichcbe interpreted as an instruction by the operating system, software application, or game. (software)

-What makes a computer fast is its ability to receive input and produce output quickly.
+A computer’s ability to receive input and produce output quickly makes it fast.
 There are several components a computer needs to function, but three primary components directly affect how fast a computer can operate.

-The three primary computer components which handle the processing of input and make a computer fast are the:
+The three primary computer components that handle the processing of input and make a computer fast are the following:

 • Motherboard or Main System board